- The claim for UC is made once the claimant has pressed the submit button - for couples it is when the last member of the couple does this.

 DWP will never text or email asking for personal information or bank details.

 Calls from the DWP will no longer show up as ‘Withheld Number’ when customers receive a call.
-Instead, the DWP number 0800 232 635 will be shown.
+Instead, the DWP number 0800 232 635 will be shown or an unknown private number.

 The gov.uk information advises,